Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Graphs, curves and surfaces

 0,2truecm {\em Proof of \ref{it:ag1}} Given a pointed hyperbolic plane $\Pp$, the corresponding warped projection $\pi_\Pp$ restricts to a local diffeomorphism on $M$.
-It follows from Lemma \ref{l:GeodesicTypeAndScalarProduct} that, since $M$ is acausal, we have $\vert \langle x,y\rangle \vert \geq 1$ for any pair $x,y\in M$.
-The connectedness of $M$ then forces $\langle x,y\rangle \leq -1$.
+It follows from Lemma \ref{l:GeodesicTypeAndScalarProduct} that, since $M$ is acausal, we have $\langle x,y\rangle \geq -1$ for any pair $x,y\in M$.
 Lemma \ref{l:WarpedProjLengthIncreasing} then implies that the restriction of ${\pi_\Pp}$ to $M$ is injective and thus a diffeomorphism on its image.